AbobaShark/ZoologyMod-Framework-For-Rimworld/README.md

 ### Audio improvements

 Animal sounds have been corrected.
+Say goodbye to meowing cougars and tigers.

 ---